 The Bribery Act 2010, together with the Criminal Finances Act 2017 (see below), provides the legal framework to combat bribery and corruption.
-In the UK government's Anti-Corruption Strategy 2017-2022, the government outlines its continued commitment to making sure the UK financial sector, and the financial sectors of its Overseas Territories and Crown Dependencies, remain hostile to illicit finances.
+In the UK government's Anti-Corruption Strategy 2017-2022, the government at the time outlined its continued commitment to making sure the UK financial sector, and the financial sectors of its Overseas Territories and Crown Dependencies, remain hostile to illicit finances.